-Plan Review Code Section Scope and Administrative Chapter 1 1.
+Plan Review Code Section Sco ре and Administrative Chapter 1 1 .
 The administrative checklist on page #5 has been completed.
-2. The plans shall show in detail all the pertinent energy data and features of the building, including but not limited to the following: C103.2 Insulation materials and their R-values.
+1 The plans shall show in detail all the pertinent energy data and features of the building, including but not limited to the following: C103.2 Insulation materials and their R-values.
 (S-1) Fenestration U-factor, solar heat gain coefficient (SHGC), and visible transmittance (VT) shall be shown.
 [Appendix B may be used for compliance.
 (S-2)] Air leakage sealing details.
-Ge neral I Requirements Chapter 3 3.
+Ge ene ral Requirements Chapter 3 3.
 The U-factor, SHGC, VT, and air leakage rate for all manufactured fenestration products shall be determined by an accredited, independent laboratory and certified and labeled by the manufacturer or given default values in the tables.
-[See Appendix C (S -2).]
-C303.1.3 Bui Iding Thermal Envelope C402 4.
-Low-sloped roofs on newly conditioned buildings in climate zone1 (Broward County) shall have a minimum tested solar roof reflectance and thermal emittance per Table C402.3 (S-3) C303.1.5 C402.3 5.
-Roof insulation (as part of the envelope) shall not be on a suspended ceiling with removable ceiling panels.
+[See Appendix C (S-2) .]
+C303.1.3 Bu ild ng Thermal Envelope C402 Roof insulation (as part of the envelope) shall not be on a suspended ceiling with removable ceiling panels.
 (Insulation installed for sound and not part of the thermal envelope is allowed.)
-C402.2.2 6.
+C402.2.2 5.
 The entire building thermal envelope shall be designed and constructed with a continuous air barrier and identified on the construction documents.
-C103.2.1 C402.5.1 7.
+C103.2.1 C402.5.1 6.
 Weather seals shall be installed on all loading dock/cargo doors to separate conditioned and unconditioned spaces.
-See Table C402.5.2 C402.5.4 C402.5.6 8.
+See Table C402.5.2 C402.5.4 C402.5.6 7.
 Where unsealed or vented cavities occur over conditioned spaces, the ceiling shall be considered the pressure envelope of the building.
 Ceilings with drywall may be an air barrier but dropped acoustical tile ceilings may not.
 See the air barrier definition in C202.
-C402.5.9 Tot al Bui ding Performance C407 9.
-The roof or ceiling that functions as the thermal envelope shall be insulated to at least R-10.
+C402.5.9 То tal Building Performance C407 The roof or ceiling that functions as the thermal envelope shall be insulated to at least R-10.
 Multifamily residential roofs/ceilings shall be insulated to a minimum R-19, space permitting.
-C407.2.1 10.
+C407.2.1 9.
 The code official (plans examiner) shall be permitted to require thermal zone diagrams consisting of floor plans showing each zone.
-C407.4.2 (1) 11.
+C407.4.2 (1) 10.
 The input data report from the approved software shall be generated simultaneously with the compliance report to verify each entry into the software.
-C407.4.2 (2) 12.
+C407.4.2 (2) 11.
 Building types and thermal blocks shall be accurately identified on the compliance report.
-C407.5.2
+C407.5.2 St ruc tural Rough Inspection C104.2.2 12.
+A label shall be affixed to the window showing the tested U-Value, SHGC, and VT.
+Products lacking such a label shall be given the default values in Table C303.1.3.
+Installed vertical fenestration values shall be consistent with the specifications submitted with the plans.
+(S-1) C303.1.3 13.
+Insulation shall be installed to the manufacturer's recommendations in a manner as to achieve the rated R-value.
+Insulation shall be labeled with R-value or a certificate providing R-value.
+C303.2 14.
+The entire building's thermal envelope shall be constructed with a continuous air barrier.
+Penetrations in the thermal envelope shall be sealed in an approved manner.
+C402.5.1 St ruc tural Final Inspection C104.2.6 15.
+The building envelope components and assemblies shall be inspected for air leakage, or the thermal envelope shall be tested at a pressure differential of 0.3" WG (75Pa) at an air leakage rate of not greater than 0.40 cfm/ft2.
+C402.5